Adjuster Resources in the Property Claims Puzzle

 As referenced earlier, temporary housing companies provide a service that proves helpful for adjusters and insureds.
 Temporary housing companies help identify alternate housing sources when a homeowner’s home is not livable.
 Most homeowners insurance policies provide additional living expenses coverage, which provides reimbursement to the homeowner for temporary housing while they are displaced after a loss.
 Following a hurricane, for example, temporary housing can be very difficult to find since most everyone in a geographic area is impacted.
 As a result, insurance companies save significant time and resources by working with temporary housing companies to help identify temporary housing options.

 Temporary Accommodations is one of the industry leaders in this space because we focus on our mission of “providing the fastest, most convenient, cost-effective and comfortable temporary housing available, and to perform this service with unsurpassed integrity, diligence, and attention to detail.”
 One challenge for adjusters in providing temporary housing to insureds is determining the fair rental value of their property pre-loss.
 Most policies with additional living expenses coverage will only provide reimbursement for expenses up to the fair rental value in the area where the displacement occurred.
 Insurers often work all over the country and rents can vary significantly from one zip code to the next.
 Temporary Accommodations, however, also provides adjusters fair rental value determinations free of charge.
 This makes the valuation portion of the temporary housing process much easier for adjusters as they evaluate the additional living expenses afforded to the policyholder.
+You can submit a Fair Rental Value request to Temporary Accommodations here.

 In order for an adjuster to proceed with coverage of a claim under the policy, he or she must determine if the loss occurred due to a covered peril.
 Depending on the circumstances of the loss, the cause may be clear.
 However, when the cause is not clear, a claim investigator can help identify the most likely source of the loss.
 The investigator examines the scene and makes a determination of the loss' origin and cause.
 Investigators often utilize drones to assist in documenting loss scenes for analysis.